-When prolotherapy injections cause local injury and irritation, it serves as a “wake up call” to the body that there is a problem that needs fixed.
+When prolotherapy injections cause local injury and irritation, it serves as a “wake up call” to the body that there is a problem that needs to be fixed.
 This alerts the body’s repair systems to try and start to heal the injured structure.
 This injury will help increase blood supply to the area, which aids the healing process.
 Part of this healing process involves the regeneration of collagen fibers.
 This helps the injured structure regain its normal function leading to a decrease in pain.
 If tiny nerve endings are entrapped in the scar tissue, prolotherapy can shut off these nerve endings by simple osmosis leading to a decrease in pain.

 Most patients will need a series of 3-5 injections over a number of weeks.
-The dextrose solution is mixed with an anesthetic and may be done under ultrasound guidance and visualization to insure precise placement of the solution in the injured area as well as avoiding areas that should not be injected such as blood vessels and nerves.
+The dextrose solution is mixed with an anesthetic and may be done under ultrasound guidance and visualization to ensure precise placement of the solution in the injured area as well as avoiding areas that should not be injected such as blood vessels and nerves.

 This is a very safe and well-tolerated treatment as there are no drugs (other than local anesthetic) being injected.
 The site of injection will be sore for a number of days and Dr. Stiene will discuss with you limitations based on the soreness that you experience.
-You may be prescribed a mild pain medicine, but anti-inflammatory medicine needs to be avoided during the treatments.
+You may be prescribed mild pain medicine, but anti-inflammatory medicine needs to be avoided during the treatments.

 Prolotherapy is most often used as part of an overall comprehensive treatment plan that may include other regenerative treatments such as PRP and stem cells, activity modification, physical therapy, bracing, and joint fluid therapy.

 It may take 6-8 weeks before a significant decrease in pain is noted.
 Prolotherapy, for the most part, is a healing treatment.
 By nature of its healing process, pain relief follows.